 As previously mentioned, the Lagotto is highly energetic and intelligent dog.
 This combination means high exercise requirements.
 In fact, this breed will need at least 2 hours of physically and mentally draining activities.
 It will delight on outdoor activities such as walking/hiking, retrieving and hunting games.
 As a water breed, it will surely enjoy swimming in pools or lakes.

-Buying a well-bred pedigree Lagotto Romagnolo puppy in the UK can be a challenge since only a small number of puppies are bred each year and the price is quite high.
-Interested parties would need to register on a wait list.
-Buying one will cost you £1,500 or higher.
-Insuring this breed will be around £25 to £50 for basic and lifetime pet insurance coverage, respectively.
+Buying a well-bred pedigree Lagotto Romagnolo puppy in the UK can be a challenge since only a small number of puppies are bred each year.
+You would need to go on waiting list to obtain one and pay a minimum of £1,500 for a well-bred pedigree puppy.

 Are you sure the Lagotto Romagnolo is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

 Would you prefer a more laid-back dog than the Lagotto Romagnolo?
 Try taking our Pet Finder to narrow down your options

 8th Feb 2019

 Whilst some dogs may enjoy an occasional swim, water dogs are built to work in the water.
 Waters dogs originating from gundogs were bred to work in the water.
 They differ from most dogs with their immense interest for swimming and their dense watertight coats.